 I long for the day when I can hail any taxi that is passing by and not ask ‘do you have a ramp?’
 Assuming, of course, that the driver would stop when he or she sees my wheelchair.

 I dream of the day that I can go and visit my friends at their houses rather than meet outside or at my home, just because not many homes are wheelchair friendly.

-I wish a day would come where I can spontaneously go to any cafe, restaurant, theatre, gallery etc without worrying whether there will be access, whether the lift is working and if the place is spacious enough.
+I wish a day would come when I can spontaneously go to any cafe, restaurant, theatre, gallery etc without worrying whether there will be access, whether the lift is working and if the place is spacious enough.

-I dream of the day when I can see musicals and plays at any theatre regardless if it is an old theatre or not.
+I dream of the day when I can see musicals and plays at any theatre regardless of if it is an old theatre or not.